Holding Tank Q&A

 Answer:

 Nothing sticks to Polyethylene.
 Therefore they take a FPT Poly fitting and do what's called a "Spin Weld" to the tank.
-It is a friction weld that adheres (melts) the fitting to the tank.
+It is a spinning friction weld that adheres (melts) the fitting to the tank.

 Question: